A Place At The Table - A Hunger Devotion

 The conversation at the table around the plans for Sacred Connections could not have been more kind and gracious.
 I felt a kindred spirit to each of these individuals who were humble, peaceful, and understood their religions as being non-threatening and a faithful path to God Almighty.
 I arrived home that evening and told Cindy that I was so gratified to have a place at the table that night; a table like I had never sat at before, a table that helped me to further picture the one that Isaiah envisioned.
 Everyone brings worth to the table and God’s Spirit is present.

 I focus this devotion on the inclusive table, but first and foremost, a place at the table infers that all of God’s children have food to eat.
 Thank you for your generosity to our world hunger appeal this year.
 If you have not made a gift yet, please consider doing so as you are able.
 Hunger envelopes have been placed in every mailbox at church.
 Let’s meet our goal of $20,000 to do our part in helping to provide a place at the table for those who are hungry.
 I trust that all of you have had a joyous Thanksgiving with your families and friends.
 In gratitude to God for the abundance of our blessings, may we each make a special thanksgiving offering so that all will have… A Place At The Table!

-About the Author: Pastor Nicole Kelly.
-Pastor Nicole is one of the pastors at LCR.
-She lives in Anderson Township with her husband, Jay and daughter, Rachel.
+About the Author: Pastor Henry Zorn.
+Pastor Zorn is one of the pastors at LCR.
+He lives in Anderson Township with his wife, Cindy.